-- In Python, create a new file with some integers, one per line. (at least 6 integers) - Save this file as numbers.txt. - Write the basic file-reading loop to read in all the numbers and print them out as they're being read. - Add code to add up all the numbers and print their total at the end. - Add code to print their average at the end. - Add code to print the differences between consecutive numbers as they're being read. - Add code to print a "moving average" of the most recent three numbers in the file.
-(This means print the average of numbers 1, 2, and 3; then 2, 3, and 4; then 3, 4, and 5, etc)
+- In Python, create a new file with at least six two-digit integers (one integer per line). - Save this file as numbers.txt. - Write the basic file-reading loop to read in all the numbers and print them out as they're being read. - Add code to add up all the numbers and print their total at the end. - Add code to print their average at the end. - Add code to print the differences between consecutive numbers as they're being read. - Add code to print a "moving average" of the most recent three numbers in the file.
+(This means print the average of the numbers on lines 1, 2, and 3; then 2, 3, and 4; then 3, 4, and 5, etc)